Bijan102/AndroidQuiz/README.md

 # AndroidQuiz
-An android application quiz that I am working on
+A geographical location quiz that I am working on